multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 will fail with an error when you run the panel.

 But maybe you have multiple instances of `python` on your machine.
-You can specify an exact path you want to use for each language implementation in settings under the "Language Path Overrides" section.
+You can specify an absolute path you want to use for each language implementation in settings under the "Language Path Overrides" section.

+In this screenshot you can see the Deno, Julia, R, and Ruby language paths are not absolute.
+They will be looked up in `$PATH`.
+However, JavaScript, PHP and Python are absolute paths that will not be looked up in `$PATH`.

 ![Language path overrides](/tutorials/language-path-overrides.png)